NCBI-Codeathons/amr-2024-team-mortimer/README.md

 - Tatum Mortimer, Department of Population Health, University of Georgia (Team Leader)
 - Farah Saeed, Franklin College of Arts and Sciences, University of Georgia
 - Shriya Garg, Franklin College of Arts and Sciences, University of Georgia
+- Brittany Henry, Department of Population Health, University of Georgia

 ## Project Goals